TijaniTatu/secure-password-manager/README.md

 ## 5. Reducing Information Leaked About the Number of Records:

-To reduce the information leaked about the number of records in the password manager, we can use a **hash-based partitioning scheme with padding**.
+To reduce the information leaked about the number of records in the password manager, we can use a <mark>**hash-based partitioning scheme with padding**</mark>.

 ### 🔑Approach:
 - **Hash-Based Partitioning**: Divide the records into multiple logical partitions and use a consistent hash function to assign each record to a partition based on the record identifier.
 Each partition holds up to a set maximum number of records, e.g., 8 records per partition.